 A plaque in front of the Department of Philosophy at the University of Ghana commemorates the transnational history of Anton Wilhelm Amos at the University of Halle-Wittenberg.

 The statue “Free Africa” by Halle sculptor Gerhard Geyer from the 1960s was originally intended as a gift from the GDR to Ghana in recognition of the African state’s pioneering role in the anti-colonial struggle.

-In 2021, for the first time a multi-day event was held on Anton Wilhelm Amo in Ghana: Initiators of the first work meeting were Professor Abena Oduro – Institute Director, Maria Sibylla Merian - Institute for Advanced Studies in Africa (MIASA) Ghana, Dr. Richmond Kwesi – Philosophy Department, Dr. Sarah F. Dorgbadzi – Theatre Department, Andrea-Vicky Amankwaa-Birago – Initiator of the Anton Wilhelm Amo legacy and theatre production initiative Every Active Entity, Dr. Ekua Ekumah – Theatre Department, William Nsuiban Gmayi – Ghana Monumental Museum Board at the University of Ghana, Sahba Sahebi – Theatre production of Every Active Entity, Viviane Boateng – Theatre Department.
+In 2021, for the first time a multi-day event was held on Anton Wilhelm Amo in Ghana: Initiators of the first work meeting were Professor Abena Oduro – Institute Director, Maria Sibylla Merian - Institute for Advanced Studies in Africa (MIASA) Ghana, Dr. Richmond Kwesi – Philosophy Department, Dr. Sarah F. Dorgbadzi – Theatre Department, Andrea-Vicky Amankwaa-Birago – Initiator of the Anton Wilhelm Amo legacy and involved in the theatre production initiative Every Active Entity, Dr. Ekua Ekumah – Theatre Department, William Nsuiban Gmayi – Ghana Monumental Museum Board at the University of Ghana, Sahba Sahebi – Initiator of the theatre production of Every Active Entity, Viviane Boateng – Theatre Department.

 Teams of the Anton Wilhelm Amo Legacy in Germany